measurement-kit/measurement-kit/doc/api/common/reactor.md

 objects refer to a specific `Reactor` object.

-The `make()` and `global()` factories return a reactor allocated on the heap whose lifecycle is manager using a `Var<>` smart pointer.
+The `make()` and `global()` factories return a reactor allocated on the heap whose lifecycle is manager using a `SharedPtr<>` smart pointer.
 Specifically, `make()` allocates a new reactor and `global()` returns a reference to the global reactor.